NandhithaShree/tp/docs/DeveloperGuide.md

   - This allows the user to see a comprehensive list of all group names and any other associated information that the Group class's `toString()` method returns.

 #### Viewing group directly

+The `viewGroupDirect()` method is responsible for displaying the details of a specific group, it includes its members and associated expenses.
+The user cannot call it directly but it is called by the split function.
+It takes in the groupname from the  `executeSplit()` method so that the user is not required to enter the group name and it acts as a summary after the split operation.

+This method is essential for users who wish to view group details and any expenses related to group members.

 #### Add a member